gem-spaas/powerplant-coding-challenge/README.md

 # powerplant-coding-challenge

-## Welcome !

-## The challenge
+## Description
-This repo contains a .net 6 solution to solve the powerplant-coding-challeng.
+This repo contains a .net 6 solution to solve the powerplant-coding-challeng into 4 hors.

 ## How to Run and Install the application